 - Potential pain point: Your pipeline is shrinking, and you don’t think you have enough incoming deals to meet quota.

 - Solution: Take charge of your pipeline by nurturing the leads that are already in your funnel.
-Nurtured leads close at a 20% higher rate than non-nurtured leads.
+Nurtured leads close faster in your sales pipeline than non-nurtured leads.
 Create an outreach cadence so that you are consistently touching base with your leads and making them feel valued.

 How valuable is your current pipeline?
 You find out by measuring the sum total dollar amount of all your deals, as well as the average deal size.
 The latter is a measure of the number deals in your pipeline, divided by the dollar amount each of those deals is worth.